coumbaK/MasksML/README.md

 ## How does your mask relate to its background?

-this mask uses noise so the shape of the ear is constanchanging.
+this mask uses noise so the shape of the ear changes with time.

 ## What of the Homuncular flexibility terms apply to this mask?  (restoring, replacing, reinventing, ipsimoda remapping, sensory substitution, parasynthetic expression)